 Unfortunately the Schedule 4 legislation isn’t as strong as it once was – when it was first written Schedule 4 mean absolutely no mining, and now only prohibits mining activities on the surface.
 We are confident once we get a better government the Schedule 4 legislation will be properly reinstated.

-Any other land classification is more open to allowing mining interests to gain licences and permits to mine.
+Any other land classification is more open to allowing mining interests to gain licenses and permits to mine.

 Is Schedule 4 listing permanent?